ultimate271/notes/tolkien/akallabeth.md

-AKALLABÊTH
+# AKALLABÊTH: The Downfall of Númenor

-The Downfall of Númenor
+### How Morgoth bent his will towards some men and enslaved them, and those that resisted his will and are known as the Edain
 It is said by the Eldar that Men came into the world in the time of the Shadow of Morgoth, and they fell swiftly under his dominion; for he sent his emissaries among them, and they listened to his evil and cunning words, and they worshipped